based2/KB/network/ip_filter.md

 block from any to 80.66.83.140
 # Poland .ru https://www.abuseipdb.com/check/
 block from any to 80.66.83.171
+# Poland .ru Warsaw, Mazowieckie https://www.abuseipdb.com/check/
+block from any to 80.66.83.212
 # Poland https://www.abuseipdb.com/check/
 block from any to 80.66.83.200
 # https://threatfox.abuse.ch/browse/malware/win.stealc/